bipul018/windows-vulkan-graphics-sub-project/README.md

 Running the exe:

-To run the exe after compilation make sure to have the following at the same folder 1> Any font file {.ttf} at the WinVulk folder
+To run the exe after compilation make sure to have the following at the same folder

+1> Any font file {.ttf} at the WinVulk folder

 2> shaders folder

+A sample .exe is situated at \WinVulk\WinVulk.exe

+This .exe may not be updated, if needed so then compile the source code to full